-For the last fifteen years, she has lead a food awakening among consumers, corporations and political leaders.
+For the last fifteen years, she has led a food awakening among consumers, corporations and political leaders.

 Armed with data and analytics, food companies and policy makers respond to Robyn’s work.
 Robyn highlights the actions needed at the local, national and global levels to secure a smarter food system.

-She has presented to multinational corporations like Bloomberg, Compass Food Group, Chipotle, General Mills, Nestle, Target and others.
+She has presented to multinational corporations like Bloomberg, Morgan Stanley, the World Bank, Compass Food Group, Chipotle, General Mills, Nestle, Target and others.
 Robyn has also worked with and advised grocery stores, farming associations and startups in the food industry.
 She sheds light on how the changing landscape of food and health are impacting the food industry and our economy.